ChrisAJS/lgx2userspace/README.md

 It can be used to display the captured video and audio in a standalone window or to forward the captured video and audio to a virtual video capture device.

+There is even an incredibly unnecessary Windows build.
+Instructions on how to use this can be found in [WINDOWS.md](WINDOWS.md).
+Spoiler, it's not recommended.

 ## Building
 To build the project, you will need:
 * CMake